Jess Phillips

-Jessica Rose Phillips (née Trainor; born 9 October 1981) is a British politician serving as the Member of Parliament (MP) for Birmingham Yardley since 2015.
-A member of the Labour Party, she has been Shadow Minister for Domestic Violence and Safeguarding in Keir Starmer's Opposition frontbench since 2020.
+Jessica Rose Phillips (née Trainor; born 9 October 1981) is a British politician who has been the Member of Parliament (MP) for Birmingham Yardley since 2015.
+A member of the Labour Party, she has served as Parliamentary Under-Secretary of State for Safeguarding and Violence Against Women and Girls since July 2024.

 Phillips was appointed as Parliamentary Private Secretary (PPS) to Lucy Powell, the Shadow Education Secretary, in 2015.
 A vocal critic of the former Leader of the Labour Party Jeremy Corbyn, Phillips resigned as a PPS in protest over Corbyn's leadership and said she would "find it incredibly difficult" to continue as an MP if Corbyn were re-elected as Labour leader.
 She supported Owen Smith in the failed attempt to replace Corbyn in the 2016 leadership election.
 Phillips was a candidate for Labour leader in the 2020 leadership election, but withdrew early in the contest.
-Since 2019, Phillips has received the second highest income on top of her MP’s salary amongst Labour Party MPs.

 Early life and career

-Jessica Rose Phillips was born on 9 October 1981 in Birmingham, West Midlands.
+Jessica Phillips was born on 9 October 1981 in Birmingham.
 The youngest of four children, Phillips is the daughter of Stewart Trainor, a teacher, and Jean Trainor (née Mackay), an NHS administrator who rose to become deputy chief executive of the NHS Confederation and chair of South Birmingham Mental Health Trust.
-They were politically active: "Growing up with my father was like growing up with Jeremy Corbyn", she told Rachel Cooke of The Observer in March 2016.
+They were politically active; in March 2016, she told Rachel Cooke of The Observer: "Growing up with my father was like growing up with Jeremy Corbyn."
+Phillips grew up in Kings Heath.
+Her mother also worked for the RSPCA.

 Phillips went to King Edward VI Camp Hill School for Girls, a local grammar school.
 Her childhood ambition was to become Prime Minister.

 Phillips studied economic and social history and social policy at the University of Leeds from 2000 to 2003.
 She has said she marched in protest against the Iraq War.
 From 2011 to 2013, she studied for a postgraduate diploma in public sector management at the University of Birmingham.

 Phillips worked for a period for her parents at their company, Healthlinks Event Management Services.
 From 2010 onwards, Phillips worked for the Women's Aid Federation of England as a business development manager, responsible for managing refuges for victims of domestic abuse in Sandwell in the West Midlands.

 Phillips left the Labour Party during the years of Tony Blair's leadership, rejoining after the 2010 general election.
 Her period at Women's Aid as an administrator made Phillips "utterly pragmatic...
-I learned that my principles don't matter as much as [people's] lives."
+I learned that my principles don't matter as much as people's lives."
 In the 2012 local elections, she was elected as a Labour councillor for the Longbridge ward, taking the seat from the Conservatives.
 She was then appointed as the victims' champion at Birmingham City Council, lobbying police and criminal justice organisations on behalf of victims.
 She also served on the West Midlands Police and Crime Panel.